Icon (Billy Ray Cyrus album)

 Icon is an album released on March 1, 2011, from country music singer Billy Ray Cyrus.
 The album was released via Universal Music Group Nashville's Mercury Nashville division.
 The album features 12 songs that were featured on Cyrus' first three studio albums.

-Reception

-Critical
+Critical reception

-Thom Jurek of Allmusic gave the album a "3-star rating".
-He noted the fact that the compilation only features songs from Cyrus' first three albums, as well as picking successful songs from his debut album, Some Gave All.
+Thom Jurek of AllMusic noted that the compilation only features songs from Cyrus' first three albums, as well as picking successful songs from his debut album, Some Gave All.